Memórias, Crônicas, e Declarações de Amor

-Memórias, Crônicas e Declarações de Amor is an album by Brazilian singer Marisa Monte, released in 2000.
+Memórias, Crônicas e Declarações de Amor is an studio album by Brazilian singer Marisa Monte, released in 2000.
 Its featured song include "Amor I Love You".
 It reached number one in Brasil Hot 100 Airplay ranking.
 It was followed by a DVD of the same name, released in 2000, featuring her performances at the ATL Hall, in Rio de Janeiro, over three nights.